-Sensitive features include: limestone pavements; marsh fritillary; juniperus communis formations on heaths or calcareous grasslands; and semi-natural dry grasslands and scrubland facies on calcareous substrates on calcareous substrates.
+16 Sensitive features include: limestone pavements; marsh fritillary; juniperus communis formations on heaths or calcareous grasslands; and semi-natural dry grasslands and scrubland facies on calcareous substrates.

-19 Sensitive features include hen harrier.
+17 Sensitive features include hen harrier.

-For more detail on European sites please refer to the AA Natura Impact Report that accompanies the Proposed Material Alterations and this SEA Environmental Report.
+For more detail on European sites please refer to the AA Natura Impact Report that accompanies the Draft Plan and this SEA Environmental Report.